 - Going global.
 As all participants in the green finance arena continue to buy into the intersection of innovative technology and sustainable financial practices, we will be in a better position to fight the war on climate change at a global level, not just local.
 The World Economic Forum has noted that blockchain will facilitate internationally funded sustainable development projects, including “large infrastructure and power projects where multiple private investors, multilateral development finance institutions, and governments are involved in various phases of the projects.”

-- Reducing transactional complexity.
+- Reduces transactional complexity.
 Financial transactions involving large, international sustainable development projects are becoming increasingly more complex, causing backlogs and delays.
 Blockchain-enabled platforms and processes can manage numerous transactions more efficiently.
-As a result, sustainable development and other climate-related initiatives will be more attractive for investors.
+As a result, sustainable development and other climate-related initiatives will be more attractive to investors.
 “Blockchain-enabled platforms and processes can seamlessly manage a wide range of stakeholders working in different capacities on different projects across continents.
-It will increase efficiency, reducing transaction and make climate-related, infrastructure and other sustainable development more attractive for private investments,” according to the World Economic Forum.
+It will increase efficiency, reduce transactions and make climate-related, infrastructure and other sustainable development more attractive for private investments,” according to the World Economic Forum.

 - Picking up speed.
 Smart contracts, an aspect of blockchain technology, increase autonomy and speed of execution for financial transactions, enabling task automation and minimizing trapped cash in the value chain of a transaction.
 This will help financial institutions conduct green finance trade internationally, increasing global cooperation and further cementing the global dedication to climate action.